KiefBC/wwe-rust-universe/README.md

-# The beginning of something great
+# WIP - 2025

+I am currently re-writing this.
+I had a rush of creativity recently and have been focsed on porting the App to use Tauri 2.0, as well as fixing any and all errors that occur from this upgrade.
+I have also switched from using Svelte to Leptos.
+It's leading to a much more refined experience, seeing as how I get to use Rust throughout the entire project now.

-# WWE Universe Rust App
+# WWE Universe Manager App

 This is a simple Rust app that allows you to interact with the WWE Universe in ways you never thought possible.

 # To Run

-*This assumes you have Cargo, Rustup, & Diesel installed*
+*This assumes you have Rustup, Diesel and sqlite installed*

 1. Clone the repo
 2. `diesel setup` to setup the database